 Best Time of the Year to Avoid Crowds

-- First two weeks of September: Once the summer rush has ended, most kids are back in school by the end of August, the city of Beijing slows down, so the crowds are not as heavy as they were.
-It makes it easier to book tickets, make reservations and waiting times become shorter.
+- First two weeks of September: Once the summer rush has ended, most kids are back in school by the end of August; the city of Beijing slows down, so the crowds are not as heavy as they were.
+It makes it easier to book tickets, make reservations, and shorten waiting times.

-- The deep winter months of January through early March offer your best chance to see the Great Wall as well as the city top attractions without being mobbed by tourists, though you’ll trade lower airfare and hotel rates for frigid temperatures.
+- The deep winter months of January through early March offer your best chance to see the Great Wall and the city’s top attractions without being mobbed by tourists, though you’ll trade lower airfare and hotel rates for frigid temperatures.